Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 AzCopy is a Windows command-line utility designed for copying data to and from Microsoft Azure storage.
 Download AzCopy from [here](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy).
 Open this desktop App you just installed by [searching](media/azcopy1.jpg?raw=true) for ‘Microsoft Azure Storage command line’ or simple ‘azure storage command’.
 Open this app and you will get a [command prompt](media/azcopy2.PNG?raw=true).
 We will use this utility to transfer files to and from blob.

+### Installing AdlCopy Command-Line Utility
+AdlCopy is a command line tool to copy data from Azure Storage Blobs into Data Lake Store and between two Azure Data Lake Store accounts.
+The installation instructions are provided below.

 Now that the prerequisites are fulfilled we can start the deployment process.